dotnet/docs-maui/docs/deployment/nativeaot.md

 # Native AOT deployment on iOS and Mac Catalyst

-Native ahead-of-time (AOT) deployment produces a .NET Multi-platform App UI (.NET MAUI) app on iOS and Mac Catalyst that's been ahead-of-time compiled to native code.
+Native AOT deployment produces a .NET Multi-platform App UI (.NET MAUI) app on iOS and Mac Catalyst that's been ahead-of-time (AOT) compiled to native code.
 Native AOT performs static program analysis, full trimming of your app, which is aggressive in removing code that's not statically referenced, and ahead-of-time code generation.

 Publishing and deploying a Native AOT app produces the following benefits: